Levintsky/topcoder/python/leetcode/Array.md

 ## Array Permutation/Re-arrange
 - **LC-932**: Beautiful Array (k with i < k < j such that A[k] * 2 = A[i] + A[j])
+	- Divide and Conquer: think if we have already have a n<N result;
 	- Thinking from odd/even;

 ## Move on Array
 - Jump:
+	- 55: Jump Game; (return bool)
+	- 45: Jump Game II; (return minimum jump)
+	- 1306: Jump Game III;
 	- **LC-975**: Odd Even Jump (from A[i], odd jumps: jump to j with smallest A[j] s.t.
 A[j]>=A[i]; even jumps: jump to largest A[j] s.t.
 A[j]<=A[i])
 		- Related to Count of Smaller Numbers After Self
 		- DP with backup